brandonson/evict/README.md

 `evict default-status [status-name]` print the current default status if no [status-name] argument is given, and sets the default to [status-name] otherwise.
 This is local to the current repo.  [status-name] must have been created using `evict new-status`.

+#### merge

+`evict merge <branch-A> [branch-B]` takes one or two git branches as arguments.
+If given a single branch, that branch's issues are merged into the current branch's issues.
+Otherwise, the first branch's issues are merged into the second branch's issues.

+#### sync

+`evict sync` synchronizes the current branch's issues with those in the git repository.
+This should be run before every commit and after each pull/merge.
+(NOTE: git will likely find conflicts in .evict/issues.ebtd during merges.
+These should be fixed by running `evict merge` for the incoming branch and then `evict sync`.
+Be sure to run `evict merge` before `evict sync`, or issues from the incoming branch will be removed from the repositorry.
+They can still be re-added by running `evict merge <branch>`, `evict sync`, and then committing to git but this would require an issue-only commit.)